Nitōichi - Two Swords As One:

 Value Ramp

-• Land Tax - After playing the deck for two years, I decided this was a much needed upgrade in the ramp department.
+• Land Tax - After playing the deck for three years, I decided this was a much needed upgrade in the ramp department.
 I play in a meta where Green is very prevalent, so it's not uncommon to be behind on a land drop or two by comparison.
 As of March 2024, the deck runs 9 basics to enable a few activations.

 I could split hairs a bit, but this is my umbrella for "burst" draw (2 or more cards in 1 instance), Cantrips (1 for 1), and repeated Draw: